 If you stand and watch from the shore, you can see them almost pushing each other in, and off they all go.
 Some go fishing, others just have a quick bath and go back out, picking a wave to ride back to shore and jumping out once they’ve hit land.
 It’s a splashy affair!
 Where there are many rocks you can see how they crash onto them.
 Macaroni penguins are quite skilled in riding waves.
 Once they’re back on land, they often have to waddle up a hill home.

-Discover the giant albatross
+Discover the wandering albatross

-The giant albatross is the biggest albatross in the world.
+The wandering albatross is the biggest albatross in the world.
 And they breed here, among other places, on Prion Island in South Georgia.
 You can watch the young ones test their wings, they’ll stretch them out and give them a flap to get a feel for how to use them.
 Their parents sometimes fly by to feed them.
 They are definitely imposing birds, even the young ones.

 Hang out with four types of penguins

 There are four types of penguins on South Georgia.
-Besides the macaroni penguin, you’ll find chinstrap penguins, king penguins and gentoo penguins.
+Besides the macaroni penguin, you’ll find chinstrap penguins, king penguins, and gentoo penguins.
 The seasons will influence their behaviour.
 In spring you’ll see them courting and mating, and if you pay close attention you’ll see them brooding on their eggs.
 In summer (February and March) you can see the chicks.
 Many penguins approach tourists when they pass them on their way to the sea or back to the colony.
 And if you take a seat you’ll have plenty to see.